-If nothing is specified in any actions file, no "actions" are taken.
+If nothing is specified in this file, no "actions" are taken.
 So in this case Privoxy would just be a normal, non-blocking, non-anonymizing proxy.
-You must specifically enable the privacy and blocking features you need (although the provided default actions files will give a good starting point).
+You must specifically enable the privacy and blocking features you need (although the provided default default.action file will give a good starting point).

 Later defined actions always over-ride earlier ones.
 So exceptions to any rules you make, should come in the latter part of the file.
 For multi-valued actions, the actions are applied in the order they are specified.
-Actions files are processed in the order they are defined in config (the default installation has three actions files).
-It also quite possible for any given URL pattern to match more than one action!